· Lincoln J Bicalho · Development · 27 min read

 {

-// Validate tokens before storage
+// WHY: Validate tokens before storing to prevent invalid data

 if (!string.IsNullOrEmpty(token))